 Applications can be submitted four weeks in advance of a place being required.
 You can apply on our online In Year application form.
 You can list up to four schools, in order of preference.

 You can choose any state school, even if it isn’t in our borough.
 If you wish to apply for a school outside of the borough you will also need to contact the relevant local authority and apply using their form.

 You can find your catchment area school (also known as designated area school) by visiting the My Reading website.

 NB: Not all addresses have a catchment area school.

 If you want to apply to an independent school you will need to apply to the school directly.
 We will not process admission for independent schools.

-If you have moved to the area or are moving to a new address within Reading and would like your child to attend a new school you must make sure you provide the appropriate evidence.
-Please refer to the In-Year Admissions Guide 2019.
+If you have moved to the area or are moving to a new address within Reading and would like your child to attend a new school you must make sure you provide the appropriate evidence in order for us to process the application from the new address.
+Please refer to the In Year Admissions Guide 2021-22 .

-If your child is new to the country, please make sure you read the In-Year Admissions Guide to check your eligibility to apply.
+If your child is new to the country, please make sure you read the In Year Admissions Guide 2021-22 and guidance for applications for overseas children to check your eligibility to apply.
 Please also read the latest guidance from the Department for Education.
 If you do not provide the necessary evidence with your application there is likely to be a delay in processing your application.

 If you are moving out of Reading or want to change your child’s school to one outside Reading, you should apply to that local authority and let your child’s current school know.